 Cold Air Blowing From Heating System

 You should also check your air filters.
-Typically air filters need to be changed every month to keep them from becoming dusty and clogged.
+Typically air filters need to be changed every month to keep them from becoming dirty and clogged.
 If they aren’t changed often enough, the clogged air filter may restrict airflow into your furnace.
-If this occurs, it can overheat your system, causing the system to halt heating as a safeguard.
+If this happens, it can overheat your system, causing the system to halt heating as a precaution.

 There are more reasons that your heating system could create cold air including normal system wear and tear, among others.
 Especially if you've neglected annual furnace maintenance.